TehAutumnCore/MSSA-Prep/Linkedin-SoftwareDevelopmentFundamentals/notes/Learning_Git_and_Github/notes.md

 Configuration: Use the gitconfig command to set up your username and email ensuring that your contributions are properly credited.
 Initialization: Initialize a Git repository in your project folder with the git init command.
 Staging and Committing: Add files to the staging area using git add, and commit them with git commit -m "message" to create checkpoints you can return to later.

+## Understanding Git environments
+Commit Has: Each commit has a unique ID called a commit hash, which helps track changes.
+Branches: Branches are alternate versions of your project, and the head points to the current branch you're working on.
+File States: Files can be in three environments-- working directory, staging area, and commit history.
+They can also be tracked (unmodified, staged) or untracked.